PAAR-Net Cost Action 22167

 After the Conference has taken place

-Once the Conference has ended, the grantee submits the required reports and relevant documentation in e-COST and to the Grant Coordinators Dr. Gražina Rapolienė ([email protected]) and Prof. Andreas Motel-Klingebiel ([email protected]) within 30 days after the end date of the activity
+Once the Conference has ended, the grantee submits the required reports and relevant documentation in e-COST within 30 days after the end date of the activity, including the official proof of attendance.

 NOTICE OF COMPLETION:

-The Grand Awarding coordinator will approve the final report and send the completion notice to the Grant Holder.
+The Grant Awarding coordinator will approve the final report and send the completion notice to the Grant Holder.
 The Grant Holder will then execute the payment of the grant directly to the grantee.

 Grant Awarding Coordinators